Albert Betts, Jr.

 Board of Directors

-The Council has 10 standing committees that provide an organized forum to discuss and formulate policy recommendations on issues relating to personal and commercial lines, claims handling practices, media and communications, and the internal operations of the Council.
+ICT has 10 standing committees that provide an organized forum to discuss and formulate policy recommendations on issues relating to personal and commercial lines, claims handling practices, media and communications, and the internal operations of ICT.

 We also publish numerous updates reporting on the ever changing workers' compensation rules and the Division of Workers' Compensation's Quarterly Insurance Carrier meetings.
 ICT also publishes a monthly workers' compensation news digest.